jdmmctrl/Django-REST-Framework-y-React-CRUD/README.md

+# Django React CRUD

+This is a simple Django React CRUD application.

-# Django-REST-Framework-y-React-CRUD
+# Environment variables

-Una aplicacion web fullstack usando Django y Django REST Framework desde el backend y React como Framework frontend de Javascript
+- VITE_BACKEND_URL, this is neccessary in production, it should be the url of the backend server